The development of long-term strategies and investments to achieve a sustainable industry is a key to guarantee the future of air cargo.

 IATA understands that the industry needs to work not only to address environmental issues.
 It also needs to focus into promoting the vital role air cargo plays in our day-to-day life, and to attract new blood to the business.

-Together with its supply chain partners, IATA has defined Sustainability as one of the four main priorities for the GACAG, the Global Air Cargo Advisory Group (GACAG).
+Together with its supply chain partners, IATA has defined sustainability as one of the four main priorities for the Global Air Cargo Advisory Group (GACAG).
 A Sustainability Task Force has therefore been set-up to address environmental, social and economic issues.

 Green Cargo program